danielguirra/capivaragame/README.md

 # Capivara game
-a game similar to flappy bird a using the kaboomjs library
+a spaceship game using the kaboom js library